+35725368683

 Cyprus joined the EU in 2004 and adopted the Euro in 2008, creating economic standardization.
 However, it hasn't joined the Zone due to continued disputes over Cyprus's national borders.

-Cyprus is hard to access as an island nation.
-It would receive far fewer benefits from the Zone than nearly all European nations.
+Cyprus is difficult to access as an island nation.
+As such, it would receive far fewer benefits from the Zone than nearly all European nations.
 However, substantial gains are still expected.

 Making access to Cyprus easier will increase tourism.
 When Switzerland joined the Zone, its tourism numbers shot up.